Danny-NG-9999/Danny-NG-9999/README.md

 My work focuses on building dashboards that are actually used and developing models that support strategic planning and financial decision-making.
 I thrive at the intersection of analytics, problem-solving, and business strategy.

-Beyond study and work, you’ll often find me exploring local café scene, attending local events, or enjoying its parks and green spaces.
+Beyond study and work, you’ll often find me exploring local's café scene, attending local events, or enjoying its parks and green spaces.

 I love that moment when data reveals something unexpected — and I’m always keen to connect with others who share an interest in finance, analytics, and using data to make a real-world impact.